I need to rehome my rabbit. Can you take him/her?

 - If you think your bunny is lonely because you don’t have enough time to spend with him, getting a friend for your rabbit and properly bonding them is a great solution, and we can help with that.

-- If you truly have NO OTHER OPTION other than rehoming, then you should join the Memphis Rabbit Connection group on Facebook and post your rabbit there.
+- If you have no other option other than rehoming, join the Memphis Rabbit Connection group on Facebook and post your rabbit there.

-- If you are unsuccessful in rehoming via MRC, then reach out to us.
+- If you are unsuccessful in rehoming via MRC, then reach out to us, BUT PLEASE NOTE: due to unprecedented surrender requests, we are unable to take any rabbits at this time.

 I found a wild baby bunny – or – a wild rabbit that’s injured!
 Help!